makokaz/parallel-distributed-programming/20vgg/README.md

 ```
 $ ./vgg.gcc --dropout 0 --single_batch 1 -b 1
 ```

+(Note: --dropout 0 is the default, so you actually do not have to give it explicitly)

 They together (1) turn off dropout to avoid fluctuating losses across iterations due to the changing network (--dropout 0), (2) process the same mini-batch at every iteration to avoid fluctuating losses due to different data in different iterations, and (3) make the mini-batch size extremely small (1, in this particular case) to have a quick turn around time.